Henchbrah/Nand2Tetris/README.md

-The brief description of these projects follows.
+A brief description of these projects follows.
 However, for full specifications of Hack hardware/software please see www.nand2tetris.org